oils-for-unix/oils/doc/help.md

 - fenced code blocks to generate <pre><code class="language-X">
   - we COULD syntax highlight now.
 At least the comments and strings?

+Note: <p> implies word wrapping! well that's good because then you can do it dynamically.
+  note: Python has textwrap!

 -->

 This doc describes every aspect of Oil and OSH briefly, and is indexed by